 4. Perform sales activities faster

 Automation ensures high sales efficiency and can boost your sales productivity by 14.5%.
-The beauty of salesforce automation is in doing the simple things better.
+The beauty of sales automation is in doing the simple things better.
 For example, lead distribution.
 You can set rules in your EdTech automation software to automatically assign student leads to your sales team instantly.

 You can also score and qualify leads with ease.
 The system aggregates the student leads based on preset rules and ranks the ones more likely to convert higher.
 Doing this helps you to prioritize tasks and save time.